gatgui/SeExprArnold/README.md

 # SeExprArnold
 SeExpr shader for Arnold renderer

-1/ How to build
+## How to build

    scons with-arnold=/path/to/arnold [debug=1]

-2/ How to install
+## How to install

    The arnold plugin will be outputed in release/arnold (or debug/arnold) Just add this directory to your ARNOLD_PLUGIN_PATH

-3/ How to use
+## How to use

-   Shader specific variables can be access using '$varname' Shader globals can be accessed using '$sg::varname' Primitive variables can be accessed using '$usrr::varname'
+   Shader specific variables can be access using '$varname'

-   List of supported shader globals:
+   Shader globals can be accessed using '$sg::varname'

+   Primitive variables can be accessed using '$user::varname'

+   The following shader globals are available:

       P
       Po
       N